Data Leakage Detection and De-duplication in Large Scale Geospatial Image Datasets: Experiments and Results

-\textbf{Data Leakage between training and validation splits of the CrowdAI dataset:} Initial comparisons indicated that $93.45\%$ (56,368) of the 60,317 official validation images were also present in the training split.
+\textbf{Data Leakage between train, validation, and test splits of the AICrowd dataset:} Initial comparisons indicated that $93.45\%$ (56,368) of the 60,317 official validation images were also present in the training split.
 In contrast, $33.92\%$ (95,241) of the 280,741 official training images were exact duplicates of images in the validation split.
-The results of these experiments are presented in Table \ref{tab:quant_data_leakage} and some examples are illustrated in Figure \ref{fig:data_leakage}.
+Furthermore, $93.26\%$ (56,608) of the 60,697 official test split images were also present in the training split.
+The results of these experiments are presented in Table \ref{tab:quant_data_leakage} and some examples are illustrated in Figure \ref{fig:data_leakage} and Figures \ref{fig:data_leakage_crowdai_supp1} \& \ref{fig:data_leakage_crowdai_supp2} of the supplementary.

-\textbf{De-duplication of the CrowdAI dataset:} After removing duplicates and augmented duplicates from the official train and validation splits of the CrowdAI dataset, the train split contained 15,392 unique images (out of the original 280,741) and the validation split contained 14,166 unique images (out of the original 60,317).
-This demonstrates that the CrowdAI dataset exhibits severe redundancy and duplication of images.
-The unique images from the official train and validation splits were merged and then divided into 90\%/10\% splits to construct a new de-duplicated CrowdAI subset.
+\textbf{De-duplication of the AICrowd dataset:} After removing duplicates and augmented duplicates from the official train and validation splits of the AICrowd dataset, the train split contained 29,338 unique images (out of the original 280,741) and the validation split contained 14,166 unique images (out of the original 60,317).
+From this subset, instances of leakage of validation images in the training split were identified and removed to further prune the training split to 15,392 images.
+This demonstrates that the AICrowd dataset exhibits severe redundancy and duplication of images.